CU-DSI-Scholars/site-source/readme.md

 ### Generating Submission Response Data

 1. Stop the student application form from accepting submissions.
-   * Edit the closed response to point students to the current DSI project [doc](https://docs.google.com/document/d/1wRTuqScmE88TadHpozLLHUUj3dW0L3mT_iiG5tIX8J0/edit?usp=sharing)
+   * Edit the closed-survey response to point students to the current DSI project [doc](https://docs.google.com/document/d/1wRTuqScmE88TadHpozLLHUUj3dW0L3mT_iiG5tIX8J0/edit?usp=sharing)
 2. Make a copy of the faculty submission [sheet](https://docs.google.com/spreadsheets/d/1wm63Hb7Dne0HVHjM42hZXD59xT8-Gse79YYqfrY5RtI/edit#gid=1087149307) from the **current** term and rename it something like "For Script".
    1. Modify the sheet to contain only the projects listed on the application form, **in the same order** that they appear there
    2. Make sure that the sheet has the following columns: